FAQ

 Can I bring a guest?

 We strongly encourage guests to park at the Bitterroot Inn and take the shuttle.
-The first shuttle departs promptly at 2:15 p.m.
+The shuttle departs for the ceremony promptly at 2:15 p.m.
 End-of-night shuttles will begin around 8:00 p.m. and run at the top of every hour.

-Limited parking will be available at the house, but we recommend using the shuttle whenever possible.
+Extremely limited parking will be available at the house, but we recommend using the shuttle.